 The plan shall be developed in consultation with and, as appropriate, subject to approval by the Director of OPM and the Director of OMB, and shall, consistent with law, include performance targets and numerical goals for employment of individuals with disabilities and sub goals for employment of individuals with targeted disabilities as well as strategies for leveraging Executive Service (ES) and Senior Executive Service (SES) as an avenue for placing qualified senior leaders with disabilities and their proven allies into positions responsible for shaping policy that impact millions of Americans with disabilities.

 (d) In implementing their plans, agencies, to the extent permitted by law, shall increase utilization of the Federal Government’s Schedule A excepted service hiring authority for persons with disabilities and increase participation of individuals with disabilities in internships, fellowships, training opportunities, and mentoring programs.
 In support of this effort, the Director of OPM shall create a pre-vetted list of Schedule A eligible candidates on USAJOBS available to every federal agency.
-This list will be consulted by human resources prior to publicly posting any position, and, where permitted by law, candidates determined to be qualified should be considered before posting.
+This list should be reviewed by human resources personnel prior to publicly posting in order that , where permitted by law, candidates determined to be qualified may be considered before posting.

 (e) OPM shall assist agencies with the implementation of their plans.
 The Director of OPM, in consultation with the Director of OMB, shall implement a system for reporting regularly to the President, the heads of agencies, and the public on agencies’ progress in implementing their plans and the objectives of this order.
 OPM, to the extent permitted by law, shall compile and post on its website Federal Government wide statistics on the hiring of individuals with disabilities.